General Zod (1978 film series character)

-General Zod was a fictional character in the Superman film series based on the DC Comics character of the same name.
+General Zod is a fictional character in the Superman film series based on the DC Comics character of the same name.
 He is portrayed by Terence Stamp.
 Zod is notably the only other villain to appear in the film series originating from the comics besides Lex Luthor.

 Development and execution

 Stamp portrayed the Kryptonian supervillain General Zod in Richard Donner's Superman (1978), in which he appeared in a scene with Marlon Brando.
 The film and its first sequel were originally conceived as one film, with Zod and his evil conspirators returning later in the film to challenge Superman, but the screenplay was so long that the producers elected to split it into two parts.
 Both parts began shooting simultaneously, but production on the sequel was halted partway through due to budget and time constraints.
 Stamp reappeared as General Zod in the second part, Superman II (1980), as the movie's primary villain.
 Donner was replaced as director on the sequel with Richard Lester, who completed the film using portions of Donner's original footage combined with newly filmed scenes.

 Originally depicted as bald and clean-shaven, Zod's look in popular culture was defined by the character's depiction by Terence Stamp.
 Eventually, the character was reintroduced to the DC Multiverse with black hair and a goatee beard.

 During the early development of Superman Returns, film director Brett Ratner wanted Zod to appear.
 He wanted English actor Jude Law for the role, but Law turned down the role when Bryan Singer entered to direct the project after Ratner's departure to direct X-Men: The Last Stand.
 As a result, Zod was omitted from the final script.